Scandal!

-Scandal! is a South African soap opera produced by Ochre Moving Pictures and broadcast on e.tv.
+Scandal! was a South African soap opera produced by Ochre Media (also known as Ochre Moving Pictures) and broadcast on e.tv.
 It is the most watched soap opera in South Africa, contending with SABC 1's longest-running soapie Generations: The Legacy.
 It is also broadcast across Africa on the eAfrica, e.tv Botswana and e.tv Ghana feeds.

 On 10 July 2024, e.tv announced that Scandal! will start airing daily, occupying the 19:30 spot dubbed as the "Winter binge".
 The program reverted to its standard time slot on 7 September 2024.

 On 26 September 2025, e.tv announced that Scandal! will air its final episode on 26 June 2026.

 Plot

 Scandal! is set at the fictional media company Nyathi Family Holdings (NFH) based in Newtown, Johannesburg, which produces the newspaper The Voice and the gossip magazine, Scandal.
 It follows the lives of the people and families working at NFH magazine as well as other characters in the show.
 It also tells the story of socioeconomic divides set in a local township of Soweto and the Johannesburg suburb Newtown, where NFH is based, while looking at the private desires of the high-classes and making ends meet of the lower-class.